 Eliminating air re-circulation and bypassing airflow prevents racks from being exposed to potentially detrimental warm air that may cause thermal stress to IT equipment.
 If equipment is exposed to increased temperatures for a large amount of time, the overall life of the equipment may be reduced.

 As technology is updated, the necessity for data center cooling systems to be refreshed may arise as well.
 A reliable data center provider will strive to be aware of these issues, taking a concern such as lifespan reduction into account in order to determine its potential effect on cooling operations.
-Reliable IT equipment is often a priority for prospects, so a facility that also sees reliability as a priority and maintains its data center cooling system as such may help narrow the selection process.
+Reliable IT equipment is often a priority for businesses, so a facility that also sees reliability as a priority and maintains its data center cooling system as such may help narrow the selection process.

-A general rule of thumb for data center cooling efficiency is to aim toward minimizing the volume of air to cool through directed cooling.
+A general rule of for data center cooling efficiency is to aim toward minimizing the volume of air to cool through directed cooling.
 Directed data center cooling requires that each rack or cabinet is contained within its own system in the facility.
 Once contained, racks are typically arranged so as to not draw hot air from surrounding servers.
 Cable and hardware monitoring ensures that all materials are organized and will reduce blocked airflow.

 Outside of the servers, evaluating the amount of additional heat sources in the facility will reflect a facility’s cooling system as well.
 Traditional systems or energy-saving models may be utilized, depending on the facility’s needs.
 The facility’s infrastructure as a whole may be evaluated to determine where the data center’s hot spots are and how to arrange equipment around them.
-Data centers that are mindful of these considerations are in a position to eliminate redundant air recirculation and bypass airflow.
+Data centers that are mindful of these considerations are in a position to eliminate redundant air re-circulation and bypass airflow.

 Energy consumption and cost-effectiveness can be influenced by design and operation of the facility.
 In general, if a facility is able to limit and optimize the CRAC units in use for cooling, they can expect to see more efficient energy consumption.
 However, the extent of this practice is dependent on the facility’s needs.
 A data center that functions at a higher temperature will require less cooling and fewer units.
 In other data centers, a portion of the units may not be necessary and can be turned off, reducing energy and maintenance costs overall.